ZhouLinli/RCodes4DataAnalytics/README.md

 # Data Projects
 Welcome!

-This repository holds R codes for data projects, including data cleaning, analysis, and reporting of higher education data.
-I organized my works into three categories:
+This repository houses R codes for various data projects in higher education, encompassing data cleaning, analysis, and reporting.

+Interested in seeing these projects in action?
+Check out my [YouTube Channel](https://www.youtube.com/@linlishareresearch) for breakdowns of these data projects, and delve into my [Google Scholar profile](https://scholar.google.com/citations?user=NT9WnLoAAAAJ&hl=en) for in-depth research publications related to them.

+For easy access, I've categorized my works into three categories:

 ## Data Reporting
 In this folder, you will find R scripts/markdowns for reporting to educational agencies: